-When I question owners about their pet’s cough I begin the interview with the same set of questions every time.
-We call this the History: Is your pet a cat or a dog?
+When veterinarians question owners about their pet’s cough they usually begin the interview with the same set of questions every time: Is your pet a cat or a dog?
 That brings a certain set of common causes to mind.
 When it is a cat, the common causes are somewhat different.
-Is it a small breed less than 15 pounds or is it larger?
-How long has it been coughing?
+Is it a small breed of dog - less than 15 pounds or is it larger?
+How long has the cough been going on ?
 How old is your pet?
 Is the cough harsh and dry or is it moist and productive?
-Does your pet cough most when it is up and active or when it is lying down?
+Does your pet cough more when it is up and active or when it is lying down?
 Is your pet listless or more depressed than usual?
 Is it having trouble breathing or breathing rapidly?
-Does the problem occur this season every year?
-Does your pet sneeze too and have a runny nose?
-Has the pet been boarded or groomed recently?
+Does the problem occur during a particular season every year or in particular situations?
+Does your pet sneeze too?
+Does it have a runny nose?
+Was the pet been boarded or groomed recently?
 Has your pet gained or lost weight?
 Are there any other changes you have noticed in your pet?

-These questions give me a basis to begin my examination.
-I usually begin my exam by looking at the pet as it walks around the exam room.
+Those sort of questions give your veterinarian a basis to begin an examination.
+I usually begin an exam by looking at the pet as it walks around the exam room.
 It is amazing how much a dog or cat will tell you through its mannerisms - if you just observe them closely.

-Then I look in the pet’s mouth is a good place to begin.
+The pet’s mouth is a good place to begin.
 Check to see if its gums are pale or bluish or if blood vesicles in the gums stand out (injected gums).
 Injected gums can be associated with heart disease.

-I check the pet’s tonsils.
+Check the pet’s tonsils.
 Enlarged tonsils often cause a cough.
 That is also a good time to check that the pet has nothing lodged in its throat.
-I look for inflamed eyes and a crusty nose, which often accompany kennel cough and I massage the pet’s trachea (wind pipe) to see if that causes coughing.
+Look for inflamed eyes or a crusty nose.
+When an irritated trachea (windpipe) is part or all of the problem, massaging the pet's neck will often cause a cough.

-I check the pet's neck to see if it has an abnormal pulse is present in the jugular vein and I feel the pet’s abdomen to detect fluids or an enlarged liver or spleen.
+Check the pet's neck to see if an abnormal pulse is present in the jugular vein and feel the pet’s abdomen to detect fluids or an enlarged liver or spleen.

-Then I use a stethoscope to listen to the heart and lungs sounds, is the first step in detecting problems there.
+A stethoscope, listening to the pet's heart and lungs sounds, is the first step in detecting problems there.
 Lung sounds that are dry and harsh often accompany upper respiratory tract infections.
 Moist congested lung sounds can indicate pneumonia or lung congestion due to heart disease.
 Both these conditions cause coughing.
 Then some x-rays if indicated.

-The following are many of the common causes of cough in dogs and cats.
-The list is not complete - but it covers most of the cases that I have seen.
+These are some of the common causes of cough in dogs and cats.
+The list is not complete - but it covers most of the cases that I have seen :